Board of Trustees Profiles

 Gregory J. Kuklinski ’98

-Gregory J. Kuklinski is a civil engineer at Alfred Benesch & Company.
+Gregory J. Kuklinski is a project manager at Alfred Benesch & Company.
 He is the class of 1998 correspondent and received the Alumni Award at his 15th reunion.
 He is the practitioner advisor to the Lehigh Student Chapter of the America Society of Civil Engineers and serves on the Lehigh University Alumni Association Board of Directors.
 He was a founding member of Lehighís Young Alumni Council.
 He received his bachelorís degree in civil engineering from Lehigh in 1998.

 Paul N. Leitner ’76*